adriluromero/warming_AK/README.md

 # warming_AK
-#Adriana L. Romero-Olivares' protocol for processing RNAseq data of soil
+#Adriana L. Romero-Olivares' protocol for processing RNAseq data of soil.
-#first and foremost I want to apologize to all computer scientists and everyone that's an exprienced programmer for whatever non-sense you find here.

 #This pipeline is divided in XXXXXXXX sections, each section has a filename and a step